-- 5.56 Any such prospective new entry, in response to any exercise of market power by the merged entity, would have to be sufficiently timely and sustainable to provide lasting and effective post-merger competition.
+- 6.396.41 Any such prospective new entry, in response to any exercise of market power by the merged entity, would have to be sufficiently timely and sustainable to provide lasting and effective post-merger competition.
 The assessment of whether entry would be sufficiently timely would depend on the facts of each specific merger and the particular characteristics of the market(s) in question.
 For instance, the appropriate timeframe may vary from market to market.
-In some markets where products are supplied and purchased on a long-term contractual basis, customers may not immediately be exposed to the detrimental effects stemming from a potential SLC.
+In some markets where products are supplied and purchased on a long-term contractual basis, customers may not immediately be exposed to the detrimental effects stemming from a potential substantial lessening of competition.
 In such cases, the competition assessment would have to take into account the renewal dates of these contracts.
-As an indication, CCS has in previous merger cases considered entry within two (2) years as timely entry. - 5.57 When determining whether potential entry is likely to be timely, CCS may consider the barriers listed in paragraph 5.51 above, as well as factors such as the frequency of transactions, the nature and duration of contracts between buyers and sellers, lead times for production and the time required to achieve the necessary scale.
+As an indication, CCCS may considerhas in previous merger cases considered entry within two (2) years as timely entry, but this is assessed on a case-by-case basis depending on market characteristics and dynamics, as well as the specific capacities of potential entrants. - 6.406.42 When determining whether potential entry is likely to be timely, CCCS may consider the barriers listed in paragraph 5.51 above, as well as factors such as the frequency of transactions, the nature and duration of contracts between buyers and sellers, lead times for production and the time required to achieve the necessary scale.
 Not all of these factors need to be assessed to determine the timeliness of potential entry.
-Nor should this be considered an exhaustive list. - 5.58 The effect of a merger on the likelihood of new entry might itself contribute to an SLC if it increases barriers to entry or reduces/eliminates the competitive constraint represented by new entry.
+Nor should this be considered an exhaustive list.

+6.416.43 The effect of a merger on the likelihood of new entry might itself contribute to a SLC if it increases barriers to entry or reduces/ eliminates the competitive constraint represented by new entry.
 This might arise, for example, where the acquired entity was or was genuinely perceived to be one of the most likely entrants.